vyca2017/content/content/tutorials/clients/migrating-to-relay-modern.md

 relay-compiler --src ./src --schema ./schema.graphql
 ```

-The `schema.graphql` represents our *full* GraphQL API expressed with the [GraphQL IDL](!alias-kr84dktnp0/) syntax.
+The `schema.graphql` represents our *full* GraphQL API expressed with the [GraphQL SDL (schema definition language)](!alias-kr84dktnp0/) syntax.
 It might be worth setting up an npm script in the `package.json` that makes this call:

 ```js
 "scripts": {